AlT4lR/CapstoneMalala/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details (create this file if you don't have one).
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---